 Around the time TCDC (Thailand’s Creative Design Centre) moved to Charoenkrung in 2017, the neighbourhood saw a boom in its art scene.
 It’s no surprise that these charming low-rise streets and retro surroundings are attracting so many young creatives.
 A stroll through Charoenkrung is always slow and leisurely, mostly because you’ll be stopping and staring at lots of fantastic wall murals along the way.

 Brunch goals are made of Sarnies.
 The ultimate hipster hangout serving hearty breakfast dishes from loaded toasts to large plates of comfort fry-ups is one of our favourite reasons to visit Charoenkrung.
 Order everything on the ‘Eggy Page’ and don’t forget to take away one of those ‘F*cking Good Brownies’.
+For a more locally-inspired cuisine, opt for the warehouse-turned-restaurant DAG which serves up creative Asian dishes in a casual environment.
+Of course, there is also Samlor Restaurant, helmed by Chefs Joe and Saki, formerly of 80/20.

 4. Historical chill sessions at So Heng Tai Mansion